IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 Publishing and subscribing to data from the cloud requires that you:

 1. Create a cloud account
-2. Setup your Edison to publish data
-3. Publish data
+2. Publish data
-4. View the published data
+3. View the published data
-5. Subscribe to the data
+4. Subscribe to the data
-6. Troubleshoot *(if necessary)*
+5. Troubleshoot *(if necessary)*

 #### Create a cloud account